-To maximize the efficiency of your review program, begin by studying (not merely reading) this chapter and the next three chapters of this volume.
-They have been carefully organized and written to provide you with important information to assist you in successfully completing the Financial Accounting and Reporting section of the CPA exam.
-Beyond providing a comprehensive outline to help you organize the material tested on the Financial Accounting and Reporting section of the exam, Chapter 1 will assist you in organizing a study program to prepare for the Financial Accounting and Reporting portion.
+To maximize the efficiency of your review program, begin by studying (not merely reading) Chapters 1 through 5 of this volume.
+They have been carefully organized and written to provide you with important information to assist you in successfully completing the Regulation section of the CPA exam.
+Beyond providing a comprehensive outline to help you organize the material tested on the Regulation section of the exam, Chapter 1 will assist you in organizing a study program to prepare for the Regulation portion.
 Self-discipline is essential.